MetabolicAtlas/MetabolicAtlas/README.md

  ma-exec pg psql -f scripts/init.sql -U postgres
  ```

 For remote servers, the init script is configured to run automatically if the database has not been initialized.
-To reconstruct the database, delete the mounted volume for the database on the remote server and deploy again.
+To reconstruct the database, delete the mounted volume for the database on the remote server (located at `/var/lib/docker-volumes/pg/postgres-data`) and deploy again.

 ## Description of helper commands